 How to write a research proposal

-If you wish to study for a Manchester PhD, you may need to submit a research proposal with your application.
-This is crucial in the assessment of your application and it warrants plenty of your time and energy.
+You may need to submit a research proposal with your PhD application.
+This is crucial in the assessment of your application and it warrants plenty of time and energy.

 Your research proposal should include a working title for your project.